Scotland County 4-Hers Get Out of Town

 Attendees utilized the electoral process to elect South Central District officers for President, Vice-President, Secretary/Treasurer and Reporter.
 Candidates performed skits for their campaign, distributed literature, set-up a campaign booth and visited county huddles to answer questions of their constituents.

 Every year, there is a competition for the Spirit Stick in which counties perform a skit to earn points along with county chants.
-Scotland County youth created a skit of the infamous Kermit the Frog memes in which the original Kermit wants to make great decisions but his evil conscious (Kermit wearing a hood) tries to persuade him to choose the negative option.
+Scotland County youth created a skit of the infamous Kermit the Frog memes in which the original Kermit wants to make great decisions but his evil conscience (Kermit wearing a hood) tries to persuade him to choose the negative option.
 One youth pondered if he should join 4-H, as his positive conscious shared reasons he should join while battling his negative conscious, deciphering through the negative comments.
 Luckily, the positive outweighed the negative.
 In life, we have to process making choices and sometimes negative thoughts can persuade us to limit ourselves and miss out on valuable opportunities.
 4-H has a place for everyone, youth from all backgrounds, personalities and lifestyles allowing youth to be creative in helping develop programs and share ideas to make Scotland County a better place.

 The youth participated in a community service project before dinner and prepared for Saturday evening’s dance and games.
 Saturday evening was concluded with the youth hovered over the campfire for a closing meeting, as the outgoing officers shared their experiences and thanks to all who helped them and announcement of the 2017-2018 officers.
 The youth returned to their cabins for rest and relaxation, to rise Sunday morning for a motivational speech, breakfast, goodbyes to new friends they met, and a closing meeting that included a highlight reel of the weekend.